How to Get Rid of Varicose Veins

 Who Gets Varicose Veins and What Causes Them?

-Also, those who tend to get them may get more of them with age.
+Also, those who tend to get varicose veins may get more of them with age.

 What Can You Do to Treat Them?

 Well, you don’t have to do anything.
-For the most part, they are cosmetic and nothing to lose sleep over.
-But if you are one of those very few who actually feel some discomfort, here are some Quick and Dirty Tips to help minimize those varicose veins:
+For the most part, varicose veins are cosmetic and nothing to lose sleep over.
+But if you are one of those very few who are physically bothered by them, here are some Quick and Dirty Tips to help minimize those varicose veins:

 Elevation: After a long day at work, you may find some mild swelling in your legs.
 Elevate your legs above the level of the heart by propping them over some pillows when you come home.
-This will help gravity pull the blood flow back to the heart, whether those vein valves are flapping or not.
+This will help gravity pull the blood flow back to the heart.

 Ice: Ice helps constrict blood vessels.
 And if those veins are dilated, applying an ice pack will help to reduce some of the swelling and discomfort over those swollen veins.

 Anti-inflammatory Medications: Medicine such as Ibuprofen may help to reduce the swelling and inflammation in your legs as well.
-But make sure to ask your doctor if it’s okay for you to take them, since there are few who are unable to tolerate these medications.
+But make sure to ask your doctor if it’s okay for you to take them, since the anti-inflammatories do have a few contraindications and risks.

 Compression Stockings: Pharmacies often carry special over-the-counter compression stockings that help “tighten” up the skin and externally support those varicose veins by pushing the blood flow more easily up towards the heart.